0rky/hydra_next/README.md

 wget -O nextflow https://github.com/nextflow-io/nextflow/releases/download/v23.10.0/nextflow-23.10.0-all chmod +x nextflow
 #And move it to somewhere in $PATH:
-mv nextflow ~/bin
+mv nextflow /bin
 ```

 ## Running nextflow

+Install miniconda before proceeding.
+Nextflow will automatically install required QC packages with the help of miniconda.

-Since nextflow only POSIX standard filesystem we have to stage the file first and then send it to for computation
+Since nextflow only supports POSIX standard filesystems, we have to stage the file first and then send it to the computation pipeline.

 ### ASSUMING THE DATA IS ALREADY IN THE CLUSTER

-Assuming the nextflow executable is in the home directory.
+Change directory to the cloned repo and run the following commands.

 To download the paired end reads from the cluster to perform QC
 ```
-~/nextflow run main.nf --input=<path_to_data_in_hydra_cluster> \
+nextflow run main.nf --input=<path_to_data_in_hydra_cluster> \
 --outDir=<path_to_local_storage> \
 --result=<path_to_output_result> \
 -profile conda \